Follow these instructions to manually copy and paste text and images from other sources in to the IT Glue document editor.

 Copying and pasting inline images

-The process is essentially the same.
+The process here is essentially the same as the one above.

 - Highlight the image you want to copy and press Cmd/Ctrl+C on your keyboard.
 You can also use the right-click context menu.